adambriand/goprotonreleases/README.md

 A simple app written in Go to display the latest Proton releases (Valve Software compatibility tool for Linux).

-This app checks the repositories for Proton and Proton-ge-custom (GloriousEggroll) and displays their current versions, release dates, and download links to STDOUT.
+This app checks the repositories for Proton and Proton-ge-custom (GloriousEggroll) and displays their current versions, release dates, and download links to stdout.

 ## Build and Installation